guidavids/Uni-Work-and-Projects/README.md

 Created by G Soares.
-Most of the files uploaded to this repo are coding projects I have undergone and University ptojects.
+Most of the files uploaded to this repo are coding projects I have undergone and University projects.